 “Mara Mogensen Flaherty was an inspiring young woman whose resilience helped others through education and survivorship advocacy,” said Oncology Nursing Foundation President Tracy Gosselin, PhD, RN, AOCN®, NEA-BC, FAAN.
 “Similarly, Tara engages her own resiliency through the art of dance to support caregivers who inspire hope for their patients and families.”

 The 2021 Mara Mogensen Flaherty Memorial Lectureship is presented in part through the generosity of Sarah Cannon, the Cancer Institute of HCA Healthcare.
-Those interested in viewing the lecture can register here for ONS Congress.

 The Oncology Nursing Foundation celebrates its 40th anniversary this year.
 It was created by the Oncology Nursing Society in 1981 to accept charitable contributions to advance important activities like this lectureship on behalf of oncology nursing.
 The mission of the Oncology Nursing Foundation is to support oncology nursing excellence.
 Thanks to the generosity of individuals and institutions, the Oncology Nursing Foundation has awarded more than $29 million in funding since its inception for education, research, and leadership development for oncology nurses to give them the opportunity to pursue excellence in delivering care to patients with cancer.
 For more information or to donate to the Oncology Nursing Foundation, visit www.onfgivesback.org.